The Degrees of Comparison (rate ratio) is a term in the

 layest

-The adjective consisting of two syllables and ends with-er or-ow-er or direct coupled-est.
+The adjective consisting of two syllables and ends with-er

 Positive